goshiphq/goship-cms/content/blog/delivering-love-how-does-valentines-day-logistics-work.md

 ---
-keywords: cold shipping
+keywords: Valentine's Day logistics, holiday shipping, how does Valentine's logistics work
 author: GoShip Admin
-title: "Delivering Love: How Does Valentine's Day Logistics Work?"
+title: "Shipping on Valentine's: How Does Valentine's Day Logistics Work?"
 intro: If modern Cupid had to be embodied, physically, it would look like one of the world's global supply chain networks.
 Today, especially amidst the global pandemic, it's hard to deliver love without logistics.
 Flowers, cards, and